 There are many advantages that balance bikes offer.
 See below for some of their key benefits.

-Balance bikes, relative to full size adult bikes, are quite economical.
+Balance bikes, relative to full-size adult bikes, are quite economical.
 Most parents do not like the idea of getting their children balance bikes because they believe it is a waste of money.
-They therefore prefer to go for tricycles, then bikes with training wheels, and eventually they get the bike.
-This is even more expensive that buying a balance bike.
+They, therefore, prefer to go for tricycles, then bikes with training wheels, and eventually they get the bike.
+This is even more expensive than buying a balance bike.
 Your child will not need to have a bike with training wheels once they are done with a balance bike.
-This is because they will have already learnt the important basics such as steering, balancing, and coordination.
+This is because they will have already learned the important basics such as steering, balancing, and coordination.

 The other advantage you get from a balance bike is the fact that they are a great way to encourage your children to play outdoors.
 You have the peace of mind knowing they aren’t going to go far or get up too much speed on this kind of bike.
 Kids must power their balance bike with their legs, push and gliding, pushing and glide and that is indeed excellent exercise.
 This keeps them busy and allows you to tend to other things.